dotdc/grafana-dashboards-kubernetes/README.md

 To make this dashboard more convenient, there's a small variable hack to display `node` instead of `instance`.
 Because of that, some panels could lack data when a node changes its IP address as reported in [#102](https://github.com/dotdc/grafana-dashboards-kubernetes/issues/102).

-No easy fix for this scenario yet, but it should be a corner case for most people.
+There is currently no known fix for this scenario, though it should be a corner case for most deployments.
+Contributions with ideas or solutions are welcome.
-Feel free to reopen the issue if you have ideas to fix this.

 ### Broken panels on k8s-views-nodes due to the nodename label